Robert Murray Stamp

 One of the areas of

 you have notes you are thinking of selling (or want to

-get a valuation on); Notes fall into different categories - UK and foreign,
+get a valuation on); Notes fall into different categories - UK

 Current UK (Scotland,

-to us, we can confirm what should simply be taken to the bank and
+whether it should simply be taken to the bank and cashed.

-wrong to say that notes are more valuable because they are
+is wrong to say that notes are more valuable because they are

-older, but it is true that many older notes are scarcer and therefore potentially
+older, but it is true that many older notes are scarcer and

-good percentage above face value in perfect condition may only be worth
+above face value in perfect condition may only be worth a small

 banking if in a poor state.